Garrett-Productions/sockets_w_ciso/clientSideRewatch.readme.md

 * also import the useContext from 'react' as well and and {NameContext}! from "../context/NameContext" const {setName} = useContext(nameContext) now finally in our handleSubmit function, we use that setName with the ref.. setName(nameInputRef.current.value)

+-- Bring in react-router-dom, and create 2 routes in app.jsx

+Create Chat.jsx
+- we created our app.jsx routes and components and we imported react-router-dom into app.jsx Chat.jsx import {useContext, useState, useEffect} from 'react';
+ import {NameContext} from "../context/NameContext

+ function Chat(){
+    const { name } = useContext(NameContext);
+    return <div>Hey</div>;
+ }
+ export default Chat;